 Sao Paulo corridor into the US

-US market architecture for Sao Paulo-headquartered Brazilian industrials, agri-food and protein operators, fintech and digital banking firms, energy services, retail and consumer goods, biotech and pharma, and family-office capital.
+US marketing for Sao Paulo-headquartered Brazilian industrials, agri-food and protein operators, fintech and digital banking firms, energy services, retail and consumer goods, biotech and pharma, and family-office capital.
 The Brazilian and Latin American operating history does not score on US procurement criteria on its own.
 The American buyer needs the same record translated into US category vocabulary.

-Why Sao Paulo principals arrive here.
+Why Sao Paulo owners arrive here.

 The Brazilian business is real.
-Decades of operating depth across Sao Paulo, Rio de Janeiro, Minas Gerais, and the Brazilian industrial belt sit behind the firm.
+Decades of operating depth across Sao Paulo, Rio de Janeiro, Minas Gerais, and the Brazilian industrial belt sit behind GMA.
 The protein operator runs at a scale the American competitor cannot match.
 The aerospace operator carries engineering depth from a country with a sovereign aviation program.
 The fintech operator already serves tens of millions of Brazilian customers.
 The energy services firm has been running on Petrobras-adjacent contracts for two decades.
 A US subsidiary opens, a US procurement bid is filed, a US wholesale channel is opened, an institutional roadshow goes live, or an American portfolio company starts operating.
 The first ninety days do not match the model.
-US procurement officers acknowledge the Brazilian record politely and quietly route the firm into a category the firm did not intend to enter.
+US procurement officers acknowledge the Brazilian record politely and quietly route the company into a category the company did not intend to enter.

-The American procurement reader is not asking the Sao Paulo operator to be smaller.
+The American procurement buyer is not asking the Sao Paulo operator to be smaller.
 They are asking for the US-relevant past performance, the US category vocabulary, and the US peer set the Brazilian record sits inside.
 House view on Sao Paulo to US entry

 Verticals carried through the corridor.